complexdatacollective/documentation.networkcanvas.com/_tutorials/using-interviewer.md

 Interviewer must be programmed using one or more interview protocols before it can be used to collect data.
 Once you have authored a protocol file in Architect, there are three ways to import it into your devices running Interviewer.
 Which one you choose will depend on the needs of your study.

 - **Importing a file directly**.
 This option can be accessed either from the file menu if running Interviewer on Windows/MacOS/Linux, or from the protocols section of the start screen.
 It provides a simple means to import a protocol file that is already stored on your device.
 - **Importing from URL**.
 This option is accessed from the protocols section of the start screen, and allows you to download a protocol file directly from any URL that is accessible from the device running Interviewer.
-This option can be useful in circumstances where you have a study website or intranet, and need to quickly install a protocol on a device **but you do not wish to use Server** as part of your workflow (see ["which applications do I need?"](../project-overview.md#which-applications-do-i-need) for more on this).
+This option can be useful in circumstances where you have a study website or intranet, and need to quickly install a protocol on a device **but you do not wish to use Server** as part of your workflow (see ["when to use Server"](./using-server.md#when-to-use-server) for more on this).
 - **Importing from Server**.
 When you have paired your device running Interviewer with a computer running Server, you can securely transfer a protocol file to your interview device by clicking the "Import from Server" option in the protocols section.

 For the purposes of this tutorial, we will proceed using the built-in sample protocol.
 To follow along on your own device, **click the "install sample protocol" button in the welcome section of the app** to install the protocol that we will be using.
 Alternatively, [click here](../../../protocols/Sample Protocol v1.netcanvas) to download the file to this device, and then import it into Interviewer using the import from file method described above.